 It was then discovered that the decree of the trial court was not clear, in that the Sheriff was directed to proceed with the removal of all but the upper 24 inches of the dam.
 This being a physical impossibility, the Sheriff balked and counsel for the defendant company filed a motion demanding that Circuit Judge McBride interpret the mandate of the Supreme Court.
 This being overruled, the case was again appealed to the Supreme court, where it is now pending on that motion.

 By maintaining the dam the steel company owns valuable water rights and without this obstruction in the Tualatin the company must necessarily abandon the canal it has constructed between Sucker Lake and that stream.

-[The canal was not built by the iron company; it was built by the Tualatin River Navigation & Manufacturing Co.and acquired by the iron company in 1877.]
+[The canal was not built by the iron company; it was built by the Tualatin River Navigation & Manufacturing Co.in 1873 and acquired by the Oregon Iron Company in 1877.]

 August 23, 1906, Oregonian p8

 PIPE CONTRACT LET — Oregon Iron and Steel Company The Only Bidder — INCREASE IN PRICE PAID — Mayor Lane Advocates Wooden Mains, and Board Votes to Investigate Advisability Giving Them a Trial

 Portland now has to pay $39.50 a ton for cast iron mains, where a year ago they could be had for $35.75.
 Yesterday, at a special meeting of the Water Board, the Oregon Iron & Steel Company was awarded the contract to furnish 197 tons of cast iron mains at $39.50 a ton, at $7,781.50.
 This was the only bid submitted.